Building a better bike share system

 Bike share is public transportation.
 It is meant for regular use by our residents and workers.
 So, our pricing is structured with them in mind.

-For just $109 per year, people can ride our bikes any time and as many times as they want.
-There are no additional fees for trips that are 45 minutes or under.
+For just $129 per year, people can ride our bikes any time and as many times as they want.
+There are no additional fees for trips on classic bikes that are 45 minutes or under.
 That price works out to about $1 per trip for folks who use our bikes for two trips per week!
 For the occasional rider, it's just $2.95 for a 30-minute trip.

-For many residents, a $109 one-time payment is out of reach.
-For people who can afford it, they have the option to make monthly payments of $11 toward that annual membership.
-For those who don’t want to commit for the year, a 30-day pass is $25.
-Each of these options offers 45-minute trips without additional fees.
-Discounted memberships are available to residents who participate in public assistance programs or who have eligible incomes:
+For some residents, a $129 one-time payment is out of reach.
+We offer an option to purchase an annual membership in installments of $13 per month.
+For those who don’t want to commit for the year, a 30-day pass is $29.
+Each of these options offers 45-minute trips on classic bikes without additional fees.
+Discounted memberships are available to residents who participate in public assistance programs or who have eligible incomes.
+In addition, the Boston Bikes Pass is available to Boston residents who are income-eligible.
+For income-eligible members, ebikes are $.07/minute.

 Our mobile app is a great way to access our bikes, but it’s not required.
-People can use their key fob to unlock a bike.
-They can also buy a single-trip or a 24-hour pass at any station.
+People can use the key fob to unlock a classic bike or an ebike.
+They can also use their credit or debit card to unlock a classic bike from the kiosk (the credit card works like a key to identify the member).
+For now, ebikes are not available to unlock using a credit or debit card at the station kiosk.
+Riders can also buy a single-trip or a 24-hour pass at any station.
 Whether or not you have a smartphone or unlimited data plan, you can still get a bike.

 Offer good jobs at good wages